-Examples of leadership in the GEMs portfolio include Shoprite, the South African food retailer, which has recently introduced a 'living Wage' for all its 149,000 employees10, a move that is likely to have ripple effects on suppliers.
-Other companies in the portfolio have also made good progress, such as Delta Electronics (see case study).
+Examples of leadership in the GEMs portfolio include a leading South African food retailer, which has recently introduced a 'living Wage' for all its 149,000 employees, a move that is likely to have ripple effects on suppliers.
+Other companies in the portfolio have also made good progress, including a Taiwanese electronics manufacturing company (see case study).
 Yet, in common with the majority of DM and EM companies, much more needs to be done.